kaiizzz/rebellion/README.md

 model of netlogo model "rebellion" in java

 ## INSTRUCTIONS ON HOW TO RUN THE MODEL
+- Make sure you have a java IDE installed on your computer :D

 ### Parameters.
 To change the parameters of the model, you can change the values of the following variables in the `Params.java` file: